 How to Make Pie Crust with Sourdough Discard

-Learn how to make pie crust with sourdough discard with this easy recipe.
-This butter pie crust uses sourdough discard for a delicious depth of flavor compared to your traditional butter pie crust.
+Learn How to Make Pie Crust with Sourdough Discard with this easy recipe.
+This all butter pie crust uses sourdough discard for a delicious depth of flavor compared to your traditional pie crust.

-If you love making pie as much as I do, be sure to check out some of my other favorite recipes like my All Butter Pie Crust, Vanilla Bean Apple Pie, or my Orange Blossom Honey Apple Pie.
+If you love making pie as much as I do, be sure to check out some of my other favorite recipes like Honey Pecan Pie, Vanilla Bean Apple Pie, Rustic Sourdough Peach Galette, Blueberry Slab Pie Without Eggs, Peach Crumble Pie, or Orange Blossom Honey Apple Pie.

 Why You'll Love This Recipe